thomasjoyce7/MEDLEY/README.md

 - `make manuscript`: rebuild manuscript tables and scripted figure outputs.
 - `make submit-all-slurm`: submit heavy embedding and clustering jobs to SLURM.

 The full `make reproduce` target runs extraction, HCUP source-file download, cohort construction, template generation, and manuscript outputs.
 It includes the POD decoder-LLM template step, so `LLAMA_MODEL_PATH` must be provided.
 Heavy embedding and clustering outputs should be generated locally or through the SLURM targets before rebuilding manuscript tables and figures that depend on them.
+POD benchmarking outputs are produced by `make pod-benchmark` and are also included through the POD manuscript table and figure targets.

 ## Directory Guide

 - `config/`: project configuration files, including `paths.yml`.
 - `data/`: generated data products.
 Raw extracts, derived cohorts, LLM inputs, embeddings, logs, and clustering results are written here.
-POD and PONV outputs use `01_POD` and `02_PONV` subfolders where applicable.
+POD and PONV outputs use `01_POD` and `02_PONV` subfolders where applicable; POD benchmarking clustering results are written under `data/results/clustering/01_POD/benchmarking/`.
 - `figures/`: generated figure files, organized under `figures/main/` (main text figures) and `figures/clustering/` (supplementary clustering figures) with `01_POD` and `02_PONV` subfolders.
 - `reports/`: scripts for summary tables and clustering reports, organized by application.
 - `scripts/00_utils/`: shared R helper functions for POD and PONV analyses.